-What is The Worse-Case Scenario for a Sebaceous Cyst on a Dog?
+What is The Worse-Case Scenario for a Dog Cyst?

 The worst-case scenario here would involve interference of the cyst through manual popping.
 It’s going to hurt your dog and leave the wound open to infection.
 Once infection sets in, your dog will require antibiotics.